Links on Android Authority may earn us a commission. Learn more.

 How to use Alexa Household accounts

-As useful as smart home tech is when you’re solo, a lot of people share Alexa devices like Echo speakers with a partner, family, or roommates.
-The official solution to this is using multiple profiles under Amazon Households.
+As useful as smart home tech is when you’re solo, many people share Echo speakers and other Alexa devices with a partner, family, or roommates.
+The official solution to the chaos, at least for people in the US, is using multiple profiles under Amazon Households.
 So how do you set up Alexa-ready Household accounts, and what benefits do they offer?

-An Amazon Household allows several people to share their Amazon content and privileges.
+If you're in the US, an Amazon Household allows two adults and several children to share Amazon content and privileges.
 When using Alexa devices, that can include calling, messaging, photos, notifications, Prime media, and payment methods for shopping.
-You set up Household profiles by creating individual Amazon accounts, then linking them with the Amazon Households web tool.
-More details are below.
+You set up adult Household profiles by creating individual Amazon accounts, then linking them with the Amazon Households web tool.

 JUMP TO QUESTIONS